IJSComplexMatter/cddm/doc/autoapi/cddm/video/index.rst

    :param title: Unique title of the video.
 You can use :func:`figure_title`
                  a to produce unique name.
    :type title: str
+   :param normalize: Whether to normalize frames to its mean value before subtracting.
+Note
+                     that this does not normalize the output video, only the displayed video is normalized.
+   :type normalize: bool

    :returns: **video** -- A multi-frame iterator
    :rtype: iterator